cosmos/cosmos/SITE_BRIEF.md

   https://github.com/cosmos/cosmos/blob/master/PURPOSE.md
 * A link to team page, 2 people and many advisors
 * A section on logos of around 5 partners
+* AND IMPORTANTLY, PROMINENTLY, A LINK TO CROWDFUND SITE WITH COUNTDOWN

 There is additional content, including a minimal sketch of the front page, at https://github.com/cosmos/cosmos/blob/master/images/